j1sk1ss/CordellCompiler/src/lir/peephole/pattern_generator/README.md

 python3 main.py <xxx.ptrn>
 ```

-It will produces a `peephole_geenrated.c` file with all essentials.
+It will produce a `peephole_geenrated.c` file with all essentials.